ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

 - Notification: New transport plugin
-- <<HIGHLIGHT2>>
+- Web UI
-- Overhaul of build system
+- Overhaul of Build System and Daily Stretch Repository
-- Debian Stretch daily repository is available again

 ### Notification: New transport plugin